 Shayna Yeates is Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
 Her volunteer experience as an online crisis counselor reinforced her belief in the power of a supportive community and an empathic ear when confronting uncertainty.
 Shayna is enthusiastic to draw on her background in the social sciences to find creative ways to help build these meaningful communities where members can connect with empowering resources.

-Kristine Zerkowski is the Executive Director of Community Development for Health Union, LLC, and has several years of experience working as a medical writer for multiple medical communications companies.
+Kristine Zerkowski is the Vice President of Community Development for Health Union, LLC, and has several years of experience working as a medical writer for multiple medical communications companies.
 She has a strong background in writing medical publications, including manuscripts, and poster presentations for various congresses.
 She currently resides in Clinton, Connecticut.

 Kim is a medical writer from Seattle and draws on her training in science to dive into medical literature and clinical trials.
 Kim did her BS at the University of California, San Diego in Biochemistry and Cell Biology and then completed her PhD at the University of Washington in the Molecular and Cellular Biology Program.
 After a career as a bench scientist, Kim transitioned into scientific writing and then medical writing.
 She is passionate about helping patients with chronic illness through the power of education.